 Most office equipment (phones, photocopiers, fax machine) is available for departmental use only.
-Administrative staff can instruct you on the use of this equipment.
+Read signage for instructions on the use of this equipment, and see administrative staff with questions.
+Report any ongoing problems to staff immediately.
 Use of the photocopiers for scanning is available with a scan-only access code posted on the front of the copier.
 The computer in room 230 Arjona can be used by department faculty, graduate students, and staff on a first-come, first-served basis.
-The computer is loaded with full versions of SPSS, AMOS, HLM7, and Comprehensive Meta-Analysis, as well as Adobe Acrobat Professional.
-In addition, graduate students may use the attached printer for personal printing, up to a maximum of 200 pages per person, per semester.
+The computer is loaded with full versions of SPSS, AMOS, HLM7, and Comprehensive Meta-Analysis, as well as Adobe

+Acrobat Pro.
+In addition, graduate students may use the attached printer for personal printing, up to a maximum of 250 pages per person, per semester.
 This printing allotment is linked to the individual NetID used at sign-in.